As trial begins, GrubHub looks to defend itself as a 1099 employer

 The Red Sox used an Apple Watch to steal signs from the Yankees

-In day one of GrubHub v.
-Lawson, the first-ever case to go trial in California regarding the debate involving 1099 contractors and W-2 employees in the gig economy, lawyers for both sides presented their opening statements.
+On day one of GrubHub v.
+Lawson, the first-ever case to go to trial in California regarding the debate involving 1099 contractors and W-2 employees in the gig economy, lawyers for both sides presented their opening statements.

-In a packed court room (with limited air conditioning) in San Francisco this morning, Shannon Liss-Riordan, the lawyer for plaintiff Raef Lawson, outlined that she’s going to address the broad question of whether gig economy workers should be classified as W-2 employees “in baby steps.”
+In a packed courtroom (with limited air conditioning) in San Francisco this morning, Shannon Liss-Riordan, the lawyer for plaintiff Raef Lawson, outlined that she’s going to address the broad question of whether gig economy workers should be classified as W-2 employees “in baby steps.”

 She noted that the point of this case is not to take on the entire gig-economy, but to bite off a little piece of it.
 The question in this particular case, Liss-Riordan said, is to figure out if Lawson, an aspiring actor in LA, was a contractor or an employee during the time he drove for GrubHub.
 Lawson worked for GrubHub from October 2015 to November 2016, when he was fired for allegedly not responding to enough delivery requests.